 In general, members of the management board of private and public companies receive a salary that includes fixed and variable performance-linked components.
 In addition to these basic components, applicable laws also include other types of pecuniary benefits, i.e. profit participations, expense allowances, insurance payments, commissions, incentive-related remuneration commitments and fringe benefits of any kind, under the term “compensation”.

 When determining the aggregate amount of the compensation payable to a member of the management board, the supervisory board must ensure that the compensation bears a reasonable relationship to the duties and performance of such member of the management board and to the financial situation of the company, and that it creates long-term incentives for a sustainable corporate development.
 Variable remuneration components shall be linked, above all, to sustainable, long-term and multi-year performance criteria.
 Performance criteria shall also include non-financial criteria and shall not entice the members of the management board to take unreasonable risks.

 With respect to public companies, the Corporate Governance Code, and with respect to credit institutions, applicable laws and regulations, provide for detailed regimes regulating the various components of the remuneration and the conditions for the pay out of the variable remuneration, e.g. deferral periods resp. vesting periods applicable to financial instruments granted.

-How are members of management typically evaluated?
+How are members of management typically overseen and evaluated?

 In order to ensure that the variable remuneration components comply with the principles summarized above, evaluation policies and measurable criteria must be fixed in advance and serve as a basis for an ex ante risk and performance assessment.
 In addition, these policies serve as a basis for an ex post assessment of the performance and, if need be, an ex post adjustment of the deferred variable remuneration resp. a clawback of remuneration already paid out based on obviously false data.